- Human Rights

 Each individual case must be considered in accordance with the Code for Crown Prosecutors, and this guidance should be read in conjunction with the Code, as it sets out the key considerations for prosecutors when they are deciding whether to prosecute a suspect for an offence arising out of a public protest.
 The guidance is to help prosecutors get the balance right between protecting the right to free speech and right to protest peacefully on the one hand, whilst ensuring that individuals and property are protected by the criminal law on the other hand.

 In public protest cases, there may well be conduct which provides sufficient evidence to satisfy the evidential stage of the Full Code Test in respect of more than one offence.
 For example, a person acting as part of a large and violent group might individually commit another, non public order offence, such as arson, criminal damage or going equipped.
 Prosecutors are reminded that in such circumstances they have the discretion to charge both for a public order offence (such as violent disorder) and for the further offence.
-Prosecutors should have in mind the principles which surround a joint criminal venture and may wish to refer to Archbold for further guidance, and to the CPS Legal Guidance for assisting or encouraging or the guidance relating to accessories.
+Prosecutors should have in mind the principles which surround a joint criminal venture and may wish to refer to Archbold for further guidance, and to the CPS Legal Guidance for assisting or encouraging.

 The most likely offences to be charged arising out of public protests are listed in Annex A, along with their mode of trial, sentence and whether the responsibility for charging is with the CPS or the police.